Vijaiananth/DevopsPythonApp/README.md

 4. requirements.txt - Contains list of softwares to be installed in the environment.
 5. Infra/infra.yml - contains configuration for the kubernetes cluster.
 Here the strategy specified is Rolling update and image pull is always.
 6. Infra/service.yml - contains configuration for load balancer.

+## Steps:

+Circle CI will code will implement below steps:

+1. Python app.py and Docker file will be linted.
+2. Docker image will be prepared and pushed to Docker hub.
+3. Kubernetes cluster and Load balancer will be created as per the config files.
+4. Docker image will be deployed.